 Importance of Competition

 The competitive bid process is a key component of federal procurement regulations.
 All SFAs must follow federal procurement regulations when entering into contractual agreements with entities for goods or services.
 SFAs are required to conduct procurement transactions consistent with full and open competition, in compliance with Title 7, Code of Federal Regulations, sections 210.9, 210.21, and 3016.36(c).
 (Note: Effective October 1, 2015, Title 7, Code of Federal Regulations, (7 CFR) section 3016.36 has been superseded by Title 2, Code of Federal Regulations section 200.319(a).
 The preceding requirements apply when an SFA seeks the services of an entity such as a purchasing cooperative, group purchasing organization, a group buying organization, or any entity offering to facilitate access to those types of entities.
 This applies even if the services are offered at no charge.
-SFAs are strongly encouraged to seek guidance from the School Food Service Contracts Unit in the Nutrition Services Division (NSD) before deciding to use any services without conducting a competitive procurement.
+SFAs are strongly encouraged to seek guidance from the School Food Service Contracts Unit in the Nutrition Services Division before deciding to use any services without conducting a competitive procurement.

 Cooperatives and School Food Authorities